Scubakay/autorelog/README.md

 - Disconnect by leaving the server manually or use `/autorelog cancel` to deactivate.

 Delay and interval can also be changed in the config file (autorelog.conf).

+# Contributing

+If you want to help out by creating a pull request, please add version updates to a separate pull request.